5004-SEA-Fa24-Geeng/hello-world-idareo/README.md

 * one per row, add more if needed

 Did you use any external resources (you do not have to cite in class material)?
-(Cite them below) None
+(Cite them below)

+- I used google for further explanations

 * one row per resource